Park rangers and the community are working together to realise the regeneration plan for the Ōtākaro Avon River Corridor.

 5000 trees at Deville Place

-This is the perfect site for any schools looking to fulfil their community service hours and October to December is a great time to come together and do some spring maintenance.
+This is the perfect site for any schools looking to fulfil their community service hours and October to December is a great time to come together and do some spring or summer maintenance.

-Contact the red zone team if you are interested in bringing your class or group to this site to make a real contribution to the restoration of this culturally significant site – Waikākāriki/Horseshoe Lake.
+Contact the red zone team if you are interested in bringing your team to this site to make a real contribution to the restoration of this culturally significant site – Waikākāriki/Horseshoe Lake.

 Contact: RRZRangers@ccc.govt.nz